 |A New Marker In Mycotoxin Tests||Learn about the new ZEA marker in our EMMA and urine mycotoxin tests||ZEA: A New Marker In Tests|

 |Testing For Mycotoxins||Learn more about how you can get tested and start treatment||How Do I Get Tested For Mycotoxins|

 According to the World Health Organization, mycotoxins are toxic compounds naturally produced by certain types of molds (fungi).
-They grow on either on the floor or walls in a humid and confined environment or on many foodstuffs such as cereals, dried fruits, nuts, and spices.
+They grow on either on the floor or walls in a humid and confined environment or on some foods.
 Mold growth can occur before or after harvest, during storage, on or in the food itself, often in a hot, humid and moist environment.

 Testing and Detection